Multilingual Programs

 In our dual language programs (both one-way and two-way), students learn both their native language and a target language through an immersive, language-rich, research-based environment.
 The program's goal is to build fluency and proficiency in both languages.
 This experience fosters pride in one's own culture while promoting an understanding of others.
 Learning another language truly is a passport to the world!

-Two-Way Dual Language K-3rd is offered at:
+Two-Way Dual Language K-4th is offered at:

 CFBISD's two-way dual language program allows Spanish and English native speakers the opportunity to learn two languages through cooperative learning and collaboration.

-Apply Now
+Apply now

 Parent Meeting Locations & Dates